open-compass/VLMEvalKit/docs/en/ConfigSystem.md

 Explanation of the config json:

 1. Now we support two fields: `model` and `data`, each of which is a dictionary.
 The key of the `model` dictionary is the model name.
 The key of the `data` dictionary is an output alias.
+Output aliases must be safe filename components: use only letters, digits, `.`, `_`, and `-`, and start with a letter or digit.
 2. For items in `model`, the value is a dictionary containing the following keys:
     - `class`: The class name of the model, which should be a class name defined in `vlmeval/vlm/__init__.py` (open-source models) or `vlmeval/api/__init__.py` (API models).
     - Other kwargs: Other kwargs are model-specific parameters, please refer to the definition of the model class for detailed usage.
 For example, `model`, `temperature`, `img_detail` are arguments of the `GPT4V` class.
 It's noteworthy that the `model` argument is required by most model classes.